SovnSkyrim/QWEST/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## I have a question

+Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp).
+The support channel in the Wabbajack Discord is for Installation questions, not support over in game stuff or suggestions.

+## I have a bug

+Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
+The support channel in the Wabbajack Discord is for Installation questions, not bug reports.

+## I want to support your work!

+I thank you for that thought but you should probably donate to Wabbajack first.
+Link [here](https://www.patreon.com/user/overview?u=11907933).
+If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!